tokaalokda/tokaalokda.github.io/index.md

-# Hello, I'm Toka Alokda
+# Hello, I'm Toka!

-I am a PhD student in the AIfA at the University of Bonn
+I am currently a PhD student in Astrophyscs at the Argelander-Institut für Astronomie, University of Bonn.
+I am also a member of the IMPRS for Astronomy & Astrophysics, and the Bonn-Cologne Graduate School for Physics and Astronomy (BCGS).

-My research focuses on Cosmology with the large-scale structure and machine learning
+My research focuses on levraging machine learning methods to do Cosmology with the large-scale structure.

 ---